 Second, they cut like nobody’s business.
 On my last trauma call I started at the patient’s legs and my partner started with his arms.
 I was using my XShears and he was using disposable aluminum scissors.
 I had the pants off and was cutting the torso of the shirt before my partner got through arms of the long-sleeved shirt.

-There is one major improvement that I feel could be made to the X-Shears: the addition of an oxygen wrench.
+There is one major improvement that I feel could be made to the XShears: the addition of an oxygen wrench.
 I don’t want to turn this tool into a set of Raptors.
-However, this one, small addition would be huge without adding any weight or bulk to the X-Shears.
-In fact, it would make them lighter, though only minutely.
+However, this one, small addition would be huge without adding any weight or bulk to the XShears.
+In fact, this is a “reductive addition” that would make the XShears lighter, though only minutely.
 Most importantly it wouldn’t alter the underlying form factor at all or add a moving part.

 Adding an oxygen wrench would involve cutting a small, oblong hole in one of the blades.
 This wouldn’t substantially weaken the X-Shears, but it would give them a huge advantage.
 The user wouldn’t have to also carry an oxygen wrench.
 In fact, I usually don’t carry an oxygen wrench because it is a single-purpose.
 Also, I don’t have a great, repeatable place to put one.
 This has made my life a little less convenient a couple times.
 I get away with because we usually have an O2 wrench tied to ever regulator.